StefanSchubert/sabi/README.md

 So this is the project to build a platform, which helps to answer them.

-## Release Planning

-### First Release

-Being able to collect the basic values and to display them in a rather static reporting manner.

-### Second Release

-Offering some query mechanism to do some analysis.
-And maybe a set of some standard reports.
-If possible we might acquire support from one of the big BI vendors.

-### Third Release

-I have some siblings in my nano reef tank and need to do some gardening.
-But where to with the siblings?
-Where ar all the other aquarists and is there someone nearby?
-They are organized in standard internet forums, but what if there are someone near but not located in the same forum I use (more or less frequently).
-If they all could be motivated using sabi it should be possible to introduce them to each other for nearby support purposes.

 ## Technology Stack

 ### Client site